oraharon209/web-store/README.md

 - **Container Orchestration**: Deployed on AWS EKS, utilizing Helm charts for managing Kubernetes resources.
 - **Continuous Deployment**: Integrated with Argo CD for automatic updates and deployments whenever there is a source code update.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Kubernetes cluster up and running.
+- ArgoCD installed and configured on your Kubernetes cluster.
+- Helm installed on your local machine.
+- Docker installed for building images.

 ## Getting Started

 To use this project properly, you should create separate GitHub repositories for the source code (`web-app-source`) and deployment configuration (`web-app-store`):